-I love saving money and making my own DIY cleaners is one of the ways I save tons of money on the homestead.
+I love saving money!
+Making my own DIY cleaners is one of the ways I save tons of money on my homestead.

 DIY Cleaners: The Ingredients

 The basic ingredients I use are listed below with their cleaning properties.
 I order the bulk sizes of these products from Amazon since I use so much of these products, and not just for cleaning.

 All of these ingredients can be found in most grocery stores except Tea Tree oil which I purchase from my local drug store.